Soccer Positions: The Ultimate Guide

 A central attacking midfielder (CAM) is typically the playmaker of the team.
 Whether it’s setting teammates up or scoring themselves, the CAM position is a hybrid of a midfielder and striker.

 In addition to passing and scoring, the central attacking midfielder must provide defensive coverage when necessary.
+They must be able to anticipate passes and make hard tackles in the middle.

 Right #7 and Left #11 Wingers